tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-legacy.md

 * `passive`: if this is set all passive mobs are counted
 * `mob`: this is a single mob or a list of mobs.
 If this is present only those mobs are counted

+It's important to note that what is being counted depends on what you specify in the `mincount` or `maxcount` json.
+If you don't specify`mod`, `hostile`, `passive`, `all`, or `mob` then it will count the number of mobs of the same type as the mob that is being spawned.

+However, as soon as you specify any of those keywords it will count what you specify.
+For example if you specify a skeleton mob inside the `mincount` block then it will count skeletons even if the counter is being used in a rule that spawns zombies.

 ### Mob Counter Examples

-In `spawn.json`: deny skeletons if there are already more then 50 hostile vanilla mobs present per player:
+In `spawn.json`: deny skeletons if there are already more then 50 hostile mobs present per player:

 ```json
   {